|

 a Warthog-format file (either text or binary) or a Sable SSCF file

-you get a new file totaling 3000 samples).
 The program checks to

-quite possible to create a new file that contains two (or more) types of
+possible to create a new file that contains two (or more) types of

 Needless to say, this can cause considerable confusion unless